sourcey/sourcey.com/source/2014-03-28-ffmpeg-avpacket-to-opencv-mat-converter.markdown

 # FFmpeg AVPacket to OpenCV Mat Converter

 When building computer vision projects in C++, you may find yourself in need for an FFmpeg to OpenCV packet converter.
-The good news is that you don't need to look any further. because it's all contained within this open source header file:
+The good news is that you don't need to look any further, because it's all contained within this [LibSourcey](/libsourcey) header file:

 ~~~ cpp
 //